 Why the Cause of Tight Chest Muscles is a Stiff Upper Back

 On the surface, treatment for tight chest muscles is well-defined.
-All they need is a consistent stretching regime to loosen them up over time.
-It comes across as a no-brainer, doesn’t it?
+All you need is a consistent stretching regime to loosen those tight chest muscles up over time.
+It a no-brainer, right?

 Instead, my clinical experience has taught me there may be another, more counterintuitive cause of chest muscle tightness and its related dysfunction.

 To be honest, it’s hard to create too much suspense considering the answer is literally in the title, but I think the way we currently look at the cause of chest muscle tightness lacks a little perspective.

 And from what I’ve come to understand, the underlying cause of chest muscle tightness is a stiff upper back.

 Now, this may sound strange considering your chest muscles are at the front and your upper back is, well… at the back, but mechanically they share a strong, tangible link.
 One we often miss but is simple to rectify if we just take a moment to look for it.

 And this is important as tight chest muscles may contribute to the cause of shoulder pain and shoulder injury.